ITRS-Group/cordial/tools/geneos/docs/commands/geneos_import.md

 sub-directory `TYPE_` suffixed with the value to the `--common`/`-c` option.
 See examples below.

-The `SOURCE` can be the path to a local file, a URL or '-' for STDIN.
+The `SOURCE` can be the path to a local file, a URL or '-' for `STDIN`.
 `SOURCE` may not be a directory.

-If the `SOURCE` is a file in the current directory then it must be prefixed with `"./"` to avoid being seen as an instance NAME to search for.
+If `SOURCE` is a file in the current directory then it must be prefixed with `"./"` to avoid being seen as an instance NAME to search for.
 Any file path with a directory separator already present does not need this precaution.
-The program will read from STDIN if the `SOURCE` '-' is given but this can only be used once and a destination DEST must be defined.
+The program will read from `STDIN` if the `SOURCE` '-' is given but this can only be used once and a destination DEST must be defined.